 M12 Impacts can currently use up to 6ah batteries which is more than enough for a long work session.
 Fuel surge not only keeps your joints safe it also reduces muscle fatigue.
 Fuel surge uses a Hydraulic powertrain which reduces metal-on-metal contact.
 This makes for a much smoother operation.

 WHAT IS THE MILWAUKEE FUEL SURGE IMPACT

-I mentioned Fuel Surge Impact Drivers in the M12 section.
-To explain, Fuel Surge is a Hydraulic driver.
-Using a Hydraulic motor makes the Impact driver quieter than fuel counterparts.
+Fuel Surge is a Hydraulic driver.
+Using a Hydraulic motor makes the Impact driver quieter than its fuel counterparts.
 Fuel Surge has less metal-on-metal contact within the tool.
 This makes the tool quieter and the performance smoother.
-You can also expect fuel surge tools to last longer than standard impacts.
-The Fuel Surge Impact Drive will deliver the same performance in wood fastening.
-If you are using your impact for woodwork then fuel is worth a look into.
-Fuel Surge is also much quieter which is helpful when working in noise-sensitive jobs.

 Milwaukee's Impact Drivers are useful in any job where you need to screw something in or unscrew it.
 They work on wood and are strong enough to use with metal too.

 Whilst similar to regular drills, Impact Drivers tend to be smaller and more powerful.
 An impact driver’s main purpose is to drive large fasteners into the workpiece.
 It is not recommended to use an impact driver on smaller screws.

 For basic tasks, an impact drill is not required but for bigger projects where more industrial work is needed then they come into their own.
 An impact driver is an ideal tool for putting decking together, installing a plywood subfloor, building wooden structures, or any other job that involves lots of joining of materials on a large scale.